andrewgerez/andrewgerez/README.md

 <p align="left">
   Hi, my name is Andrew and I'm an 18 year old front end software developer</strong>.<br>
-  I have always been passionate about technology and its aspects.
-I specialize in creating dynamic, easy-to-use interfaces that provide a seamless experience for users.
-As a hobby when I was younger, I also explored design and developed a keen eye for aesthetics that I use to enhance the functionality of my apps.
-I am constantly looking to learn new things and stay up to date with the latest advances in my field.
+  I have always been passionate about technology and its aspects. <br>I specialize in creating dynamic, easy-to-use interfaces that provide a seamless experience for users.
+As a hobby when I was younger, I also explored design and developed a keen eye for aesthetics that I use to enhance the functionality of my apps. <br>I am constantly looking to learn new things and stay up to date with the latest advances in my field.
 </p>

 <p align="left">